DataTreehouse/chrontext/README.md

 ```
 In any such resource sql, the `id` column is mandatory.
 ### Relating the Database to RDF Triples
-Next, we want to relate the rows in this sql, each containing id, timestamp, value to RDF triples, using a template.
+Next, we want to relate the rows in this sql, each containing id, timestamp, value to RDF triples, using a template. __It is crucial to have the column id__.
 ```python
 from chrontext import Prefix, Variable, Template, Parameter, RDFType, Triple, XSD ct = Prefix("ct", "https://github.com/DataTreehouse/chrontext#")